Stephanie Patterson

 • Acting for BlackRock and Federation Asset Management in its joint venture involving the acquisition and development of childcare assets across Australia valued at $600 million in projected capital expenditure.

-• Acting for Real Asset Management Group on its acquisition and disposal of retail, office and medical assets across Australia.
+• Acting for Real Asset Management Group on its acquisition and disposal of retail, office and medical assets across Australia, including the acquisition of 333 Ann Street, Brisbane from Growthpoint Properties for $141.1m.

 • Acting for Blackstone on various and complex capital transactions, including the disposal and acquisition by unit sale of various office and retail assets in Queensland, New South Wales and Western Australia; the acquisition of various Queensland industrial and logistics assets; and the acquisition of build-to-rent projects.